angelaxia/X-s-food-files-/content/post/example-post.md

 ### Making New Posts

 Hugo is a website generator that turns markdown (.md) files into web pages.
 So each "post" of your blog will be a separate markdown file.
-If you haven't already, locate and open this file in your text editor (Atom).
+If you haven't already, locate and open this file in your text editor (Atom, for example).
 If you navigate to content > post, you should see "example-post.md".
-That file is what you are reading in your browser!
+You'll notice that the format of the file looks a bit 'code-like.'
+Press "ctrl+shift+m" in order to see a preview of what the markdown file will look like once it is rendered as a webpage. **Note: this preview will not render your photos, because that work is done by Hugo when you put your blog on the web.**

 There are three things to pay attention to when creating a new post.